jdx/usage/examples/docs/MISE_INLINE.md

 ###### Arg `<VALUE>`

-(required)The value to set the alias toExamples:
+(required)The value to set the alias to

+Examples:

     $ mise alias set node lts-hydrogen 18.0.0

 ### `mise alias unset`